 Employers are always keen to see work experience on students’ and graduates’ CVs.
-High Fliers’ The Graduate Market in 2020 confirmed that 40% of recruiters warned it was either ‘not very likely’ or ‘not at all likely’ that a graduate who’d had no previous work experience at all with any employers would be successful during their selection process.
+In High Fliers’ The Graduate Market 2020 report, 40% of recruiters warned it was either ‘not very likely’ or ‘not at all likely’ that a graduate who’d had no previous work experience would be successful during their selection process.

 What are the benefits of work experience?